 Ancona's original strategy~\cite{ancona2} to prove Ancona inequalities~\eqref{eq:ancona} for finitely supported measures, based on a subtle induction, is apparently difficult to extend to measures with infinite support.
 We will rather rely on the strategy of~\cite{gouezel_lalley}, and in particular on the following lemma (see the proofs of Theorems~4.1 and~4.3 in~\cite{gouezel_lalley}).
 We recall that the relative Green function $G(x,y;\Omega)$ has been defined in Section~\ref{sec:green_function}.

 \begin{definition} Let $\mu$ be an admissible measure with finite Green function on a hyperbolic group.
-It satisfies \emph{pre-Ancona inequalities} if, for all $K>0$, there exists $n_0$ such that, for all $n\geq n_0$, for all points $x,y,z$ on a geodesic segment (in this order) with $d(x,y)\in [n,100n]$ and $d(y,z)\in [n,100 n]$, one has $G(x,z; B(y,n)^c) \leq K^{-n}$. \end{definition}
+It satisfies \emph{pre-Ancona inequalities} if, for all $K>0$, there exists $n_0$ such that, for all $n\geq n_0$, for all points $x,y,z$ on a geodesic segment (in this order) with $d(x,y)\in [n,100n]$ and $d(y,z)\in[n,100 n]$, one has $G(x,z; B(y,n)^c) \leq K^{-n}$. \end{definition}

 \begin{lem} Let $\mu$ be an admissible measure on a hyperbolic group.
 Assume that $\mu$ satisfies pre-Ancona inequalities.
-Then it satisfies Ancona inequalities~\eqref{eq:ancona}. \end{lem} This lemma justifies the name ``pre-Ancona inequalities''.
+Then it satisfies Ancona inequalities~\eqref{eq:ancona}. \end{lem}

+This lemma justifies the name ``pre-Ancona inequalities.''
 It is proved in~\cite{gouezel_lalley} as follows.
 Assume that $x,y,z$ are given along a geodesic, and one wants to prove that $G(x,z)\leq CG(x,y)G(y,z)$.
 One constructs a string of beads along a geodesic segment $[x,z]$, the size of a bead being proportional to its distance to $y$.
 Then, using pre-Ancona inequalities, one shows inductively that the weight of trajectories avoiding any bead is comparatively small.
 It follows that most weight comes from trajectories passing in a bead within distance $O(1)$ of $y$, as desired.

 To prove Ancona inequalities, our strategy will always be to show that pre-Ancona inequalities are satisfied.